honeycombio/refinery/README.md

 This can be accomplished by leveraging the new `DatasetPrefix` configuration property and then using that prefix in the rules definitions for the classic datasets.

 When Refinery receives telemetry using an API key associated to a classic dataset, it will then use the prefix in the form `{prefix}.{dataset}` when trying to resolve the rules definition.
+Note that when doing so, you should quote the entire name.

 For example
 config.toml